The Perfect 3 Days in Buenos Aires Itinerary

 Cementerio de la Recoleta became the city's first public cemetery in 1822.
 Designed by French engineer Prospero Catelin, it has been named one of the world's most beautiful cemeteries.
 Upon entry, you'll be amazed by the "streets" lined with elaborate mausoleums, statues, and crypts.

 This iconic cemetery is the resting place of the country's most notable personalities.
-This includes Eva Peron, the controversial former first-lady buried in a heavily fortified crypt to avoid her body being stolen again.
+This includes Eva Peron, the controversial former first lady buried in a heavily fortified crypt to avoid her body being stolen again.
+Other famous "residents" include Argentinian presidents, Nobel prize winners, and the granddaughter of Napoleon Bonaparte.

 While not famous personalities, other well-known and eerie graves include those of Rufina Cambaceres and David Alleno.
-The former is said to have been buried alive while it's believed the latter, a former Recoleta gravedigger, now haunts the cemetery at night.
+The former is said to have been buried alive, while it's believed the latter, a former Recoleta gravedigger, now haunts the cemetery at night.

 You can explore the cemetery yourself (be sure to pick up a map at the entrance), or guided tours are available for a more in-depth understanding of those buried here.

-Discover the Cementerio de la Recoleta on a tour
+☂️ Visit Cementerio de la Recoleta on a tour

 Floralis Genérica